dreinoso/dreinoso.github.io/README.md

 # Denis Reinoso - Resume

-Here I made my own portfolio with React you can visit it at: https://dreinoso.github.io/
+Here I made my own portfolio with React, you can visit it at https://dreinoso.github.io/

 ## If you think doing something similar